oceanprotocol-archive/OEPs/3/README.md

 1. AGENT-AGENT communication

-At this layer we have for example the service connections between service provider and consumer.
+At this layer we have, for example, the service connections between service provider and consumer.
 Potentially, these channels allow full duplex communication.
 The access and privacy of the channel is coordinated by the contract layers below.